The Specials' Neville Staple cancels all gigs due to health reasons

 Yesterday (January 18), Staple’s team shared a statement that confirmed he had been diagnosed with a serious heart defect at the beginning of last month.

-The vocalist has received treatment at three different hospitals, and has been prescribed medication and treatments to control his symptoms.
+The vocalist has received treatment at three different hospitals, and has been prescribed medication to control his symptoms.
 He is now in a stable condition, according to the update.

 “However, specialists have decided that Neville needs to take a complete rest from live performing and touring,” the message continued.
 “Neville absolutely loves performing and is obviously devastated by this news.